 Most adults would probably agree on the need to educate children about sex.
 But it is much more difficult to obtain consensus on what children should be told.
+No one is confident of what to tell children about sex because of the contradictions, the harassment, the manipulation, the deceit and the exploitation.
+There are many sources promoting fantasies but few providing factual information.
+Misleading information and exploitative images are everywhere.
+Schools have very few resources to draw on.
 Given the rejection of the research findings, all we have are personal opinions.
 It is difficult to find two people who agree.
-And, of course, there’s no money in it one way or the other.
-The fact that sex information is so wrong today reflects the fear that dominates the topic: fear of ridicule, fear of failure, fear of knowledge and fear of the truth.
+The facts and logic are typically in direct conflict with the emotional and political beliefs many adults have.

-Anyone who talks about sex, quickly becomes aware of the negativity of the topic.
+Anyone who tries to talk about sex in public, quickly picks up on the negativity that surrounds the topic.
 The fact that there is a sex positive movement implies there are negative aspects to sex.
 What are these?
 Why do they arise?
-And what can be done to address rather than ignore them?
+And what can be done to address (rather than ignore) them?
 Our sexual experiences cover a broad spectrum of situations that cannot possibly be 100% positive for everyone all the time.
 Inevitably there are disappointments and regrets.
-If we never discuss the negative aspects then we are not presenting an honest picture of sex.
+If we never discuss these disadvantages, we are not presenting an honest view of sex.
 Sex is not always loving or erotic.

 Boys deserve a rational account of women’s emotional needs including an understanding of why most girls hope for an emotional connection before they are willing to have sex.
 Women’s behaviours cannot be explained in terms of the eroticism that men enjoy.
 Teenage boys need to understand that penetrative sex involves responsibilities and a need to respect a lover.